 Oh, and be sure to also pop into the Chi Lin Nunnery when you’re here.
 It’s right next door.

 12.)
 Relax in Hong Kong Park

 13.)
-Notch up those ‘culture points’ in the Hong Kong Museum of Art
+Explore the Hong Kong Museum of Art

-Located on the Kowloon side of the harbour, the Hong Kong Museum of Art boasts exhibitions with ancient calligraphy, local artwork, antique Chinese treasures and famous paintings – all totalling nearly 15,000 pieces of art.
-A branch of the museum, the Flagstaff House Museum of Tea Ware, is located in nearby Hong Kong Park and offers guests an interesting window into the art of tea-making and the tradition of high tea.
+Located on the Kowloon side of the harbour, the Hong Kong Museum of Art boasts exhibitions with ancient calligraphy, local artwork, antique Chinese treasures and famous paintings.

 14.)
 See the Golden Bauhinia Square